-Being around negative people can influence your performance, whether this is in your business, job or relationships.
-A daily dose of negative vibes can cause stress, anxiety and influence your thinking.
+Being around negative people can influence your performance, whether this is in your business or at work.
+A daily dose of negative vibes can cause stress, anxiety and even influence your thinking.

-Negative people come in all shapes and sizes, no matter their ethnicity or background.
+Well, negative people come in all shapes and sizes, no matter their race or background.
 You can recognise a negative person by a few patterns and characteristics that will keep popping up when you’re around them:

-So how do you remain positive when dealing with negative people?
+So how do you remain positive around negative people?
 Probably very straightforward, but sometimes easier said than done…

-Remaining positive around negative people or a negative situation is actually very difficult to do.
+Remaining positive around negative people is not an easy thing to do.
 It takes work to shift your focus and not allow negativity to affect your entire day.
 It also requires you to be aware of your own ‘positive’ triggers.

 For example, if you’re having to deal with negative people at work you could use your lunch break to recharge and do the following:

-It may sound cheesy but I always print out inspirational quotes and stick them around my desk.
+It may sound cheesy but printing out inspirational quotes and sticking them around your desk might make a big difference too.
 You can’t control your environment, but you do determine how it affects you.

-The more you’re able to stay away from unnecessary drama the better.
-It’s okay not to engage in conversations that will not edify, inspire or motivate you.
-Having to deal with daily drama actually requires a lot of energy.
+The more you’re able to stay away from the unnecessary drama the better.
+It’s okay to disengage yourself from conversations that will not edify, inspire or motivate you.
+Having to deal with drama on a daily basis actually requires a lot of energy.

 Have you ever been around those people who always seem to attract drama wherever they are?
 And just because you happen to be around them their drama now becomes your drama?
 And have you stopped talking to some people in your circle just because they had an issue with them?

-According to research, we are naturally wired to emphasise the negative rather than the positive.
+Research shows that people are naturally wired to emphasise negative things rather than the positive.
 This study also reveals that adopting a negative perspective is, therefore, more contagious than adopting positive thinking.
-So when dealing with negative people it’s even more essential to set your boundaries.
+So when dealing with negative people it’s even more important to learn how to set your boundaries.